Skip to main content

 CHOOSE ONE:

 What is gender?
 How can we understand differences in gender and sexuality?
-Through the perspective of cultural anthropology, students examine how gender is perceived and realized in a range of human societies.
+Through the perspective of cultural anthropology and sociology, students examine how gender is perceived and realized in a range of human societies.
 Discussions on the biological/cultural determinants of gender are considered.
-Ethnographic materials explore how gender varies cross culturally and historically and is related to social power.
-Students engage with contemporary debates surrounding such themes as marriage, family, human rights, and sexuality.
+Case studies explore how gender varies cross-culturally and historically and is related to social power.
+Students engage with contemporary debates surrounding such themes as marriage, family, human rights, inequalities, and sexuality.

 This course compares women as global citizens in a least two cultures or regions of the world.
 Topics to be covered include women's involvement in family, reproduction, work, education, social and public activism, and war as well as cultural, racial/ethnic, class, generational and ideological differences among women.
 We will examine these issues in such global contexts as capitalism, industrialization, imperialism/colonialism, socialism and international law.